Sharding recommendations¶

 When you have slightly more shards per table than CPUs, you ensure that query workloads can be parallelized and distributed maximally, which in turn ensures maximal query performance.

-As with Optimising for query performance, when doing heavy ingestion, it is good to cluster a table across as many nodes as possible.
+When doing heavy ingestion, it is good to cluster a table across as many nodes as possible.
 However, we have found that ingestion throughput can often increase as the table shard per CPU ratio on each node decreases.

 Ingestion throughput typically varies on: data volume, individual payload sizes, batch insert size, and the hardware.
 In particular: using solid-state drives (SSDs) instead of hard-disk drives (HDDs) can massively increase ingestion throughput.